Crosscountry-Karlsson leads another Swedish 1-2 finish in women's 10km freestyle race

 "I was trying to be really calm in the beginning and find the rhythm in the skiing, and I was like, ‘now I can pull the brakes off’ and just go with what I had," Karlsson said.

-She finished 46.6 seconds ahead of Andersson in Thursday's interval-style 10km race, where skiers start 30 seconds apart.
+She finished 46.6 seconds ahead of Andersson in Thursday's interval-style 10km race.

 “I was getting so much energy from the spectators.
 We have a lot of Swedes here cheering and our coaches were giving me times and so much energy to carry me to this gold."